Delboy/DryDrops/README.md

 - #### Totals and messaging
     - At the end of the line items is a summary of the costs.
     - The summary features the bags total, delivery charges and the grand total to pay.
-    - In between the bag total and the delivery total, users will either find a message informing them of how much more they need to spend to receive free delivery, or it will show how much delivery they would of paid if they didn't receive the offer.
+    - In between the bag total and the delivery total, users will either find a message informing them of how much more they need to spend to receive free delivery, or it will show how much delivery they would have paid if they didn't receive the offer.
 This message will also be different if it is the user's first ever order, in which case it will display 'FREE DELIVERY on your first order!'.
     - Beneath the grand total is two buttons.
 From here the user can either continue to the checkout or return to the products page by clicking 'Continue Shopping'.

     ![Bag-Qty-Totals](assets/images/bag-totals.png)